South Marsh Mill, Arundel

 South Marsh Mill is a grade II listed tower mill at Arundel, Sussex, England which has been converted to residential use.

 History

 South Marsh Mill was built in 1830.
-It was working by wind until 1915, when the windshaft snapped, but was worked by engine until 1922.
+It was working by wind until 1915, when the windshaft snapped in a gale, but was worked by engine until 1922.
 The machinery was removed c.1941.

 Description

 South Marsh Mill is a five-storey tower mill.
-She had four Patent sails carried on a cast iron windshaft.
+It had four Patent sails carried on a cast iron windshaft.
 The cap was a beehive shape, winded by a fantail.
 The mill drove three pairs of millstones.
 The cap now carried is a hexagonal shape.
 The fantail is missing.
 Various extensions have been made to the tower.